An atlas of K3 surfaces with finite automorphism group: Notation, Preliminaries

-\subsection{About the famous $95$, their moduli spaces and K3 surfaces with finite automorphism group}
+\subsection{About the famous 95, their moduli spaces and K3 surfaces with finite automorphism group}

-In \cite{Belcastro} is studied the Néron-Severi lattices of the so-called ``famous $95$'' families of K3 surfaces.
+In \cite{Belcastro} are studied the N\'eron--Severi lattices of the so-called ``famous $95$'' families of K3 surfaces.
 These ``famous $95$'' have been constructed by Reid (unpublished); the list of these families appeared in Yomemura \cite{Yonemura} from the point of view of singularity theory.
-The K3 surfaces involved are (singular) anticanonical divisors in weighted projective threefolds $\mathbb{WP}^{3}=\mathbb{WP}^{3}(\bar{a})$ (here $\bar{a}$ is the weight $\bar{a}=(a_{1},\dots,a_{4})$).
-As we will see, many of these K3 surfaces have a finite automorphism group.
+The K3 surfaces involved are (singular) anti-canonical divisors in weighted projective threefolds $\mathbb{WP}^{3}=\mathbb{WP}^{3}(\bar{a})$ (here $\bar{a}$ is the weight $\bar{a}=(a_{1},\dots,a_{4})$).
+As we will see, many of these K3 surfaces have finite automorphism group.

-Let $d_{\bar{a}}$ be the degree of an anticanonical divisor in $\mathbb{WP}^{3}$.
-It turns out that each generic degree $d_{\bar{a}}$ surface $\bar{X}$ in $\mathbb{WP}^{3}$ has the same singularities, and its minimal desingularization is a K3 surface $X$.
-The main result of \cite{Belcastro} is a computation of the Néron-Severi lattice $\NS X)$ for the generic member of each of the $95$ families.
+Let $d_{\bar{a}}$ be the degree of an anti-canonical divisor in $\mathbb{WP}^{3}$.
+It turns out that each general degree $d_{\bar{a}}$ surface $\bar{X}$ in $\mathbb{WP}^{3}$ has the same singularities, and its minimal desingularization is a K3 surface $X$.
+The main result of \cite{Belcastro} is the computation of the N\'eron--Severi lattice $\NS X)$ for a general member of each of the $95$ families.